 [Come near to God]

 Parents applaud and celebrate all of their child’s firsts: their first steps; their first word, and every sturdy new step they take throughout their life.
 I believe that God and heaven must also rejoice as we draw near to Jesus–taking our very first baby steps of faith.

 “The gatekeeper opens the gate for him, and the sheep listen to his voice.
 He calls his own sheep by name and leads them out.” –John 10:3

 “And without faith it is impossible to please God, because anyone who comes to Him must believe that He exists and that He rewards those who earnestly seek Him.” –Hebrews 11:1

 It was at the age of twenty–when I started dating a Catholic fellow–that what I believed about God and religion began to be challenged.
-This Catholic fellow wasn’t the man that I’d marry, and Catholicism itself isn’t the path I took to God (that is to say that I’m not Catholic), but that part of the journey was a stepping stone for me (both towards the man that I would marry and also my faith in God).
+While he wasn’t the man that I’d marry, this part of the journey was a stepping stone for me (both towards the man that I would marry and my faith in God).

-Dating a Catholic reintroduced me to wrapping my mind around the idea of God, and it was while we were dating that I began to question the things in my heart–even praying one night, “God, if you’re real please make yourself real to me.”
-(I’ll explain what I meant by dating him “reintroduced” me to the idea of God in the next post of this series).
+Dating a Catholic reintroduced me to wrapping my mind around the idea of God, and it was while we were dating that I began to question things, even praying one night, “God, if you’re real please make yourself real to me.”
+(I’ve explained what I mean by dating him “reintroduced” me to the idea of God in my next post: Finding God in the Confusion of Religion.

-Looking back at that verse about it being impossible to please God without faith, might make one wonder why He would ever answer a doubtful prayer like mine.
+Looking back at Hebrew’s 11:1 might make one wonder why He would ever answer a doubtful prayer like mine.
 After all, I didn’t have faith.
 I wasn’t even sure of His existence!
 How could a prayer like that ever please Him?
 However, He did answer that prayer.
 He planted that seed of faith after all.

 “No one can come to me [Jesus] unless the Father who sent me draws them, and I will raise them up at the last day. –John 6:44